 2. §86.1821 Evaporative/refueling emission family determination.

 [Delete.
-(The provisions of this section are set forth in the “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2001 and Subsequent Model Year Motorcycles,” and “California Refueling Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles.”)]
+(The provisions of this section are set forth in the “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2001 and Subsequent through 2028 Model Year Motorcycles,” and “California Refueling Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles.”)]

 * * * * *